mansatCode/bigLifts/README.md

-# bigLifts-Android-App
+# bigLifts
 A workout tracker app with database functionality.
+Built for Android devices.
 -Save workouts
 -Create workout templates
 -Monitor your progress for each exercise